sarthakglidedmatrix-cmd/Task-1/README.md

 │   └── main.jsx
 ├── package.json
 └── README.md
 ⚙️ Getting Started
 Clone the repository and install the dependencies:

 git clone https://github.com/your-username/your-portfolio.git
 cd your-portfolio
 npm install

 Start the development server:

 npm run dev

 The portfolio will be available at:

 http://localhost:5173

-🎯 Purpose

-The main purpose of this portfolio is to showcase my web development skills, projects, and professional experience while providing an easy way for recruiters, clients, and other developers to connect with me.

-📬 Contact

-If you'd like to collaborate, discuss a project, or simply connect, feel free to reach out through the contact section of the portfolio.